Mulab2020/HAN/README.md

 > **A Thalamus–Brainstem Attractor Network Drives History-Biased Decisions**

-The code provided here focuses on the **model simulation part** of the study.
+The code provided here focuses on the **data preprocess, figure plotting, and model simulation part** of the study.
-All scripts are implemented in Python (Jupyter notebooks) and are organized for reproducing specific analyses and visualizations of neural activity trajectories.
+The scripts for model simulation of the hierarchical attractor network are implemented in Python (Jupyter notebooks) and are organized for reproducing specific analyses and visualizations of neural activity trajectories.
+All other scripts are in MATLAB.

 ## Contents